Tips for Beginners

 A well tried and tested method for new runners is to “run/walk”.
 An example of this can be to run for 2 minutes then walk for 2 minutes repeating this several times.
 When you feel comfortable with this gradually increase the running time and reduce the walking time.
 It will not be long before you can totally eliminate the walking.

-Prior to starting out on a run, a gentle warm up of at least 5 minutes is recommended.
+Prior to starting out on a run, a gentle warm up of 5-10 minutes is recommended.
+The purpose of a warm up is to prepare both mind and body for the exercise about to commence.
 This may include quick walking, jogging, followed by some mobility exercises.
 The purpose of this is to increase the body temperature and heart rate .
-Mobility exercises sometimes referred to as dynamic stretching with warm up and stretch the various muscle groups such that both the mind and body get prepared for the exercise that is about to commence.
+Mobility exercises sometimes referred to as dynamic stretching will warm up and stretch the various muscle groups to be used.

 Following a run, a warm down (sometimes referred to as cool down) is recommended.
 This would normally consist of a gentle jog to reduce the body temperature/heart rate to prepare the mind and body for a period of relaxation.
 It is then advisable to do some static stretching with the aim of regaining any range of movement lost during the session.